Updated: Oct 26, 2021

 Located an hour from Portland, Oregon, Mount Hood is a picturesque glacier-covered volcano, best known as the second most climbed mountain in the world.
 It is also an iconic destination for American skiers.
 Timberline, located on the south face of Mount Hood, is open for skiing all twelve months of the year.
 Specific dates are dependent on seasonal snowmelt, make sure to check their conditions report before going.

 1) Time your day right.
-Though the lifts open at 7am, the snow is frozen and the slopes are more crowded with camp athletes.
-The Palmer Lift opens to the public at 9am and spins until 2pm.
+The Palmer Lift opens at 7am, but the snow can be frozen and the slopes tend to be more crowded with camp athletes.
 Training camps tend to wrap up by 11am, leaving the mountain quieter for the duration of the day.
 For a relaxed experience, head out around 9am, when the racers have retreated, the snow has softened, and the sun is blazing.
+The lifts spin until 2pm, so you should have plenty of time.

 2) Bring your Hawaiian shirts and sunscreen and hit the freestyle training center.
 Baseball hats, tank tops, and Hawaiian shirts are common for the Portland day-tripper or group of college friends.
 Sunscreen is a must with the warm sun reflecting off of the snow.
 Head over to the freestyle training center to check out the full-size half pipe, rail yard, and jumps.